Faith, Relearning to Trust

 This posture did not emerge in abstraction.

-After decades within American Evangelicalism—and a culminating season shaped by overt Calvinist theology—I found myself carrying forms of spiritual trauma that could no longer be ignored.
+After decades within American Evangelicalism—and a culminating season shaped by overt Calvinist theology—I found myself carrying forms of spiritual injury that could no longer be ignored.

-Four inherited ideas did not simply challenge my faith; they distorted it:
+Four inherited ideas did not merely challenge my faith; they distorted it:

-1. A shame-based anthropology—the insistence that I was “totally depraved.”
+- a shame-based anthropology—the insistence that I was totally depraved

-2. A fear-based horizon—the possibility of eternal conscious torment in hell.
+- a fear-saturated horizon—the threat of eternal conscious torment

-3. A morally incoherent providence—the belief that God not only permits suffering but ultimately causes it.
+- a morally incoherent providence—the belief that God ultimately causes suffering

 These were not abstract disagreements.
 They shaped my nervous system, my prayer life, my capacity for trust, and my ability to love.